 Making your choice

-In the first year you will choose one of the two specialisations of the Bachelor's programme in Archaeology.
+At the end of your first year you choose one of the two specialisations of the Bachelor's programme in Archaeology.
 You are now on the website of the specialisation World Archaeology.
 The other specialisation is called Heritage and Society.

 In your first year you will have a lot of introductory subjects and lectures on the basic knowledge and general skills that every archaeologist needs.